bdsmith147/2022-Quanta-Student-Symposium/README.md

  </table>

 ## :iphone: WiFi Connection
+At the registration desk, non-U of A participants will receive a temporary network ID to be used during the quantum computing workshop on Monday.
+These credentials also permit access to the main U of A secure network named `UWS`.

-Guest internet access is available either through the secure Eduroam service, or using the open Wi-Fi network “Guest@UofA”.
+Guest internet access is additionally available either through the secure `Eduroam` service, or using the open Wi-Fi network `Guest@UofA`.
 Please note that the guest network requires a browser login and registration for internet access.

 The Eduroam service must be registered for in advance through your home academic institution:
 * [University of Calgary instructions](https://ucalgary.service-now.com/it?id=kb_article&sys_id=63817562138272008246f7b2e144b055)